KDE/digikam-doc/setup_application/miscs_settings.rst

     The digiKam Behavior Configuration Page

 Set the option **Scan for new items at startup** to force digiKam to scan all collections for new items to register new elements in database.
-The scan is performed in the background throughthe progress manager available in the statusbar when digiKam main interface is loaded.
+The scan is performed in the background through the progress manager available in the statusbar when digiKam main interface is loaded.
 If your computer is fast enough, this will have no effect on usability of digiKam while scanning.
 If your collections are huge or if you use a remote database, this can introduce low latency, and it is recommended to disable this option and to plan a manual scan through the maintenance tool at the right moment.

 Set the option **Fast Scan** to significantly speed up the scan.
 New items, deleted and also renamed items are found.
 In order to find items that have been changed, this option must be deactivated.